October 2, 2018

 Dr Li Ye has been awarded a 2018-2019 Research, Scholarship, and Creative Activity Award from CSUN.
 The award, worth $5,000, will fund research into the evaluation of learner-centered assessments on student learning and academic achievement in chemistry.
 This provides valuable seed funds for obtaining preliminary data in advance of seeking larger extramural grant.
 Congratulations, Dr Li!

 July 1, 2018

 Dr Fischhaber has been elected for a five-year term as Deputy chair of the Faculty Consensus Group (FCG) and Strategic Planning Council (SPC) for CSUPERB (the CSU Program for Education and Research in Biotechnology).
-The FCG and SPC are the organizational arms of CSUPERB and are composed of representatives of all 23 campuses in the CSU system.
+The FCG and SPC are the organizational arms of CSUPERB and are composed of representatives from the 23 campuses in the CSU system.
 The position of Deputy Chair is a demanding and high-profile one.
 Congratulations on your new position, Paula!